-The WX800 is a recent model that features in the current product line-up of Sony.
-In contrast, the D3200 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3200 was succeeded by the Nikon D3300.
+Both the D3200 and the WX800 have been discontinued, but can regularly be found used on ebay.
+The D3200 was replaced by the Nikon D3300, while the WX800 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3200 and the Sony WX800?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24.1 vs 18MP) with a 18% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.